Sickness bag

-A sickness bag (also known as a sick sack, airsick bag, airsickness bag, emesis bag, sick bag, barf bag, vomit bag, disposal bag, waste bag, doggie bag or motion sickness bag) is a small bag commonly provided to passengers on board airplanes and boats to collect and contain vomit in the event of motion sickness.
+A sickness bag (also known as a sick sack, airsick bag, airsickness bag, emesis bag, sick bag, barf bag, vomit bag, throw up bag, disposal bag, waste bag, doggie bag, sickness sack or motion sickness bag) is a small bag commonly provided to passengers on board airplanes and boats to collect and contain vomit in the event of motion sickness.

 History

 The plastic-lined airsickness bag was created by inventor Gilmore Schjeldahl for Northwest Orient Airlines in 1949.
+Originally, Schjeldahl invented the bag for food storage, but was later used on airplanes.
 Previously bags had been made from waxed paper or card.
 Modern bags are still mainly made from plastic-lined paper, but a significant proportion are now made completely from plastic.

 Collecting

-Among the collectors of aeronautical memorabilia there is a sub-culture of sickness-bag aficionados.
+Airsickness bags have become popular examples of aeronautical memorabilia, and are often collected by hobbyists interested in them.
 The Guinness Book of Records recognizes Dutchman Niek Vermeulen as the world record holder for the number of different bags (6016 as of 29 January 2010).

 In 2004, Virgin Atlantic issued a limited edition set of half a million bags in collaboration with designer Oz Dean of 'forcefeed:swede'.
 Oz had conceived and run an online gallery of sick bags since 2000 under the project name "Design for Chunks".
 It challenged designers to illustrate the usually dull medium of the sick bag, as opposed to T-shirts or splash pages which were the standard challenges at the time.

 Although the project achieved cult status in a short time amongst the design community, Dean felt that it had run its course and closed it down in 2003.
 With the offer of doing the project for real (from Virgin Atlantic) "DFC" was opened up again, in 2004, with the strapline "This time it's real!"
 The printed bags were intended to be on the global fleet of planes for 6 months but only lasted 3, with people walking through the aisles collecting the sets.
 The project divided opinion.
 The whole set of 20 finalists designs as a framed piece can be found in the Virgin Atlantic Clubhouse at Heathrow, UK or online at the archived website.

 Virgin Atlantic released another four bags promoting the Star Wars movie Star Wars: Episode III – Revenge of the Sith shortly after the "Design for Chunks" project.

 Steven J. Silberberg is also a collector of air sickness bags; his collection, the Air Sickness Bag Virtual Museum, holds 2297 bags.

 The Imperial War Museum in London has a sea sickness bag issued to D-Day landing troops in its collections.